A Sojourn in Southeastern Arizona

 Day 4: Tubac

 After you've gotten a feel for Tucson, take a day trip south toward Mexico.
 Just south of Tucson, you'll come to Mission San Xavier del Bac, a historic Spanish mission church that is known as the "White Dove of the Desert."
 If you're hungry, this is a good place to try Indian fry-bread tacos; there's a little walk-up food window in the plaza across the parking lot from the church, and Native Americans often set up grills and sell food from stalls in the parking lot.
-Continue south to the historic town of Tubac, which was founded by the Spanish and is now filled with art galleries.
+Continue south to the historic town of Tubac, which was founded by the Spanish two centuries ago and now filled with art galleries.
 Just south of Tubac is Tumacácori National Historical Park, where you can see the ruins of another mission church.
 Spend the night at the Tubac Golf Resort & Spa.

 Days 5 & 6: Bisbee or Sierra Vista